 Secure Multi-Party Computation (MPC) allows mutually distrusting parties to run joint computations without revealing private data.
-Current MPC algorithms, however, scale poorly with data size, making MPC on "big data" prohibitively slow and inhibiting its practical use.
+Current MPC algorithms scale poorly with data size, which makes MPC on "big data" prohibitively slow and inhibits its practical use.

 Many relational analytics queries can maintain MPC's endto-end security guarantee without using cryptographic MPC techniques for all operations.
-Conclave is a query compiler that accelerates such queries by transforming each query into a combination of data-parallel, local cleartext processing and small, isolated MPC steps.
-When parties trust others with specific subsets of the data, Conclave applies new hybrid MPC-cleartext protocols to run additional steps outside of MPC and improve scalability.
+Conclave is a query compiler that accelerates such queries by transforming them into a combination of data-parallel, local cleartext processing and small MPC steps.
+When parties trust others with specific subsets of the data, Conclave applies new hybrid MPC-cleartext protocols to run additional steps outside of MPC and improve scalability further.

-Our Conclave prototype generates and executes code for scalable cleartext processing in Spark, and for secure MPC using the Sharemind and Obliv-C frameworks.
+Our Conclave prototype generates code for cleartext processing in Python and Spark, and for secure MPC using the Sharemind and Obliv-C frameworks.
 Conclave scales to data sets between three and six orders of magnitude larger than state-of-the-art MPC frameworks support on their own.
-Thanks to its hybrid protocols, Conclave also substantially outperforms SMCQL, the most similar existing system.
+Thanks to its hybrid protocols and additional optimizations, Conclave also substantially outperforms SMCQL, the most similar existing system.